Jbithell/rpi-deep-pantilt/README.md

 ```

-## Object Tracking
+## Lecturer Tracking with Zones Output

-The following will start a PiCamera preview, render detected objects as an overlay, and track an object's movement with Pimoroni pan-tilt HAT.
+The following will start a PiCamera preview, render detected objects as an overlay, and track an object's movement whilst sending it out to Crestron

-By default, this will track any `person` in the frame.
-You can track other objects by passing `--label <label>`.
-For a list of valid labels, run `rpi-deep-pantilt list-labels`.

 `rpi-deep-pantilt track`

-Supports Edge TPU acceleration by passing the `--edge-tpu` option.

 ```
 Usage: rpi-deep-pantilt track [OPTIONS] [LABEL]